 Truth be told, however, the number of women participating in sports events or watching sports on TV or using other devices is actually increasing.
 Companies often underestimate this aspect and lose excellent opportunities to get in touch and engage with a large part of the target.

 In addition to that, another social factor must be taken into consideration.
 More and more families are moving far from the traditional female purchasing manager.
-And while hygiene brands and housecare products are now largely bought also by men, women are starting to reject the classic feminine icon of house-keeper often portrayed by ads and commercials.
+And while hygiene brands and housecare products are now largely bought also by men, women have rejected the classic feminine icon of house-keeper often portrayed by ads and commercials.